Are you ready to start recording your inaugural podcast episode?

 Before listeners will buy into anything you say, they need to know who you are and why they should listen to you.

-So introduce yourself along with the show concept, including your credentials for speaking on the subject matter and why you’ve decided to create this podcast.
+Introduce yourself along with the show concept, including your credentials for speaking on the subject matter and why you’ve decided to create this podcast.

 Now, it is important to clarify that introducing yourself and sharing your qualifications does NOT mean spending forever going over every detail of your life.